Do I Still Love 1958's Vertigo?

 Over the years, the most popular and surface level interpretation of Vertigo seems to be that it is about "psychological obsession."
 "Hitchcock was obsessed with his actresses, so here's a movie about that."
 How boring.

 Vertigo is about a hell of a lot more than psychological obsession.
 It is about the ghosts of the past, and whether anyone can ever truly escape them.
 It is about the performances we all put on for one another, where those performances end, and where the real begins, if the real even exists at all.
-This film is a dark dream that can never fully be unpacked.
+This film is a dark dream that can never be fully unpacked.
 It is full of terrifying ideas, some too dangerous to ponder.

 It is my favorite film ever made.